How does it work?

 Today, home equity loans are less of a free-for-all for taxpayers, thanks to the 2017 tax law.
 Today, you're limited to deducting the interest only when a home equity loan is used to buy, build or make major improvements to a home.

-Why home equity loans?
+Why seek a home equity loan?

 The deduction helps make equity loans a popular choice when homeowners need money for a major renovation, such as adding a new bathroom (to stop the kids from fighting over the sole bathroom upstairs), putting on a new roof, or completely redoing the kitchen.